Influenza: Other animals

 Influenza viruses have been found in many other animals, including cattle, horses, dogs, cats, and marine mammals.
-Nearly all IAVs are apparently descended from ancestral viruses in birds.
+Nearly all influenza A viruses are apparently descended from ancestral viruses in birds.
 The exception are bat influenza-like viruses, which have an uncertain origin.
 These bat viruses have HA and NA subtypes H17, H18, N10, and N11.
-H17N10 and H18N11 are unable to reassort with other IAVs, but they are still able to replicate in other mammals.
-AIVs sometimes crossover into mammals.
-For example, in late 2016 to early 2017, an avian H7N2 strain was found to be infecting cats in New York.
+H17N10 and H18N11 are unable to reassort with other influenza A viruses, but they are still able to replicate in other mammals.

-Equine IAVs include H7N7 and two lineages of H3N8.
+Equine influenza A viruses include H7N7 and two lineages of H3N8.
 H7N7, however, has not been detected in horses since the late 1970s, so it may have become extinct in horses.
 H3N8 in equines spreads via aerosols and causes respiratory illness.
-Equine H3N8 perferentially binds to α-2,3 sialic acids, so horses are usually considered dead-end hosts, but transmission to dogs and camels has occurred, raising concerns that horses may be mixing vessels for reassortment.
-In canines, the only IAVs in circulation are equine-derived H3N8 and avian-derived H3N2.
+Equine H3N8 preferentially binds to α-2,3 sialic acids, so horses are usually considered dead-end hosts, but transmission to dogs and camels has occurred, raising concerns that horses may be mixing vessels for reassortment.
+In canines, the only influenza A viruses in circulation are equine-derived H3N8 and avian-derived H3N2.
 Canine H3N8 has not been observed to reassort with other subtypes.
 H3N2 has a much broader host range and can reassort with H1N1 and H5N1.
-An isolated case of H6N1 likely from a chicken was found infecting a dog, so other AIVs may emerge in canines.
+An isolated case of H6N1, likely from a chicken, was found infecting a dog, so other AIVs may emerge in canines.

-Other mammals to be infected by IAVs include H7N7 and H4N5 in seals, H1N3 in whales, and H10N4 and H3N2 in minks.
+A wide range of other mammals have been affected by avian influenza A viruses, generally due to eating birds which had been infected.
+There have been instances where transmission of the disease between mammals, including seals and cows, may have occurred.
 Various mutations have been identified that are associated with AIVs adapting to mammals.
 Since HA proteins vary in which sialic acids they bind to, mutations in the HA receptor binding site can allow AIVs to infect mammals.
 Other mutations include mutations affecting which sialic acids NA proteins cleave and a mutation in the PB2 polymerase subunit that improves tolerance of lower temperatures in mammalian respiratory tracts and enhances RNP assembly by stabilizing NP and PB2 binding.

-IBV is mainly found in humans but has also been detected in pigs, dogs, horses, and seals.
-Likewise, ICV primarily infects humans but has been observed in pigs, dogs, cattle, and dromedary camels.
-IDV causes an influenza-like illness in pigs but its impact in its natural reservoir, cattle, is relatively unknown.
+Influenza B virus is mainly found in humans but has also been detected in pigs, dogs, horses, and seals.
+Likewise, influenza C virus primarily infects humans but has been observed in pigs, dogs, cattle, and dromedary camels.
+Influenza D virus causes an influenza-like illness in pigs but its impact in its natural reservoir, cattle, is relatively unknown.
 It may cause respiratory disease resembling human influenza on its own, or it may be part of a bovine respiratory disease (BRD) complex with other pathogens during co-infection.
-BRD is a concern for the cattle industry, so IDV's possible involvement in BRD has led to research on vaccines for cattle that can provide protection against IDV.
+BRD is a concern for the cattle industry, so influenza D virus' possible involvement in BRD has led to research on vaccines for cattle that can provide protection against influenza D virus.
 Two antigenic lineages are in circulation: D/swine/Oklahoma/1334/2011 (D/OK) and D/bovine/Oklahoma/660/2013 (D/660).